-Four killed as fire engulfs residential buildings in Spain’s Valencia
+Ten killed as fire engulfs residential buildings in Spain’s Valencia

 “I want to convey my solidarity to all the people affected and recognition to all the emergency personnel already deployed at the scene,” he said.

+Visiting the scene on Friday, Sanchez said residents “had lost everything in a matter of minutes in this terrible fire”.

-Sanchez was on his way to the site in the country’s third-largest city, which has decreed three days of mourning and suspended the start of a month-long annual festival.
+In the wake of the tragedy, Valencia decreed three days of mourning and suspended the start of a month-long annual festival.